jeajq/jobtracker/README.md

 - Fully interactive **drag-and-drop Kanban board**
 - Responsive dark UI aligned with modern design standards
 - Store interesting job listings for later
-- Display real listings that can be saved
+- Display real listings that can be saved and applied to
 - Admin dashboard for managing listings and applicant stages
 - Secure login using Firebase Authentication
+- Add job and view job applicants feature for employers

 ## Tech Stack
 - **Languages:** ReactJS, Tailwind CSS, HTML